sharetribe/flex-docs/src/docs/tutorial/configuration/index.md

 ### Task: _Set listing's minimum price_

 Let's continue our task of changing currency to euros.
-In the previous chapter we changed the currency to EUR and it is already in use, when a new listing is created.
+In the previous chapter, we changed the currency to EUR and it is already in use when a new listing is created.

 <extrainfo title="Extra: how to import currency on component file?">